Dr. Michelle Aldrich, DMD, BSDH

 Michelle Aldrich and Kimberly Ross started practicing as dental hygienists in the Salem area in 1992.
 After raising their children (four boys in all), they decided to challenge themselves and pursue their dream of becoming dentists.
 But, once a dental hygienist, always a dental hygienist!
 Why is this significant?
 Dental hygienists specialize in disease prevention, not cutting away tooth structure.
 If a cavity has the possibility to be reversed, then it should be tried before cutting away that precious tooth structure!

 Dr. Aldrich moved to the Willamette Valley in 1980 from Union, Oregon.
 The plan was to get a degree in Music Education, move back to Eastern Oregon, and teach band.
 She married her high school sweetheart and moved into a small trailer park next to the college campus in Monmouth.
 It was there they met Dr. Ross and her husband.
 An immediate friendship was struck between the two young couples.

 Several years later the two friends decided to go to dental hygiene school.
-They attended OHSU and received their Bachelor of Science degrees in Dental Hygiene (BSDH).
+They attended OHSU School of Dentistry and received their Bachelor of Science degrees in Dental Hygiene (BSDH).
 It was during their education at the dental school they first had an inkling they may want to eventually go on to become dentists.
 But as many dreams go, family priorities come first.

 Dr. Aldrich has two grown boys, two daughter-in laws and one grandson.
 She loves to camp, scuba dive, and shoot black powder guns with her husband.